Nithish8658/DrugDiscoverSuite/README.md

+Grand Welcome for all visiting my New project " An AI-Powered Multi-Agent Framework for End-to-End Target Identification, Compound Generation, and Clinical Trial Planning in Drug Discovery".
+Dm me for More Information 😉
-Agents & Their Core Responsibilities
+🤖 Agents & Their Core Responsibilities
 1.Target Discovery Agent
 hashtag#Identifies potential disease-associated biological targets hashtag#Leverages curated biomedical databases and literature